5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 Manti is one of our favorite Armenian dishes with roots in Western Armenia.
 It is flavorful and we are delighted to have Mikayel Boyajian here sharing his favorite places to eat manti in Yerevan.

-Did we miss your favorite Armenian manti spot?
+Did I miss your favorite Armenian manti spot?
 Let us know in the comments!
 Thanks!

 What is Manti?